Thunder Bay & Area Food Strategy

 The Food Strategy is organized around seven pillars.
 The seven pillars, or, strategic action areas, were decided by community leadership at a Food Summit in 2013.
 The seven pillars are: Food Access, Forest and Freshwater Foods, Food Infrastructure, Food Procurement, Food Production, School Food Environments, and Urban Agriculture.
 You can read about the pillars by downloading the Food Strategy documet, available at tbfoodstrategy.ca

-For additional information, or to get involved, please contact Amy Bumbacco, Food Strategy Coordinator, at 807-624-2143 or email at email@example.com.
+For additional information, or to get involved, please contact Karen Kerk, Food Strategy Coordinator, at 807-624-2141 or email at firstname.lastname@example.org.